ernie/the_setup/05_docker/README.md

 Running `docker images | grep <my-prefix>/<my-app-name>` should return the image we just built.

-### The fig.yml
+### The docker-compose.yml

 Now that we have our images in place, we can stand up our staging environment.
-We'll do this using [Fig](http://www.fig.sh/), because Fig is awesome.
+We'll do this using [docker-compose](https://docs.docker.com/compose/).

-Assuming you've been following along up until this point, copy [fig.yml](fig.yml) from this directory to any location you choose.
+Assuming you've been following along up until this point, copy [docker-compose.yml](docker-compose.yml) from this directory to any location you choose.
 If you're working on a SOA app, maybe this is the directory above all of the compenent applications.

-    cp fig.yml <some-directory-of-my-choosing>/
+    cp docker-compose.yml <some-directory-of-my-choosing>/

-The `fig.yml` file is completely standalone, so if you like, you can totally skip this step and figure it out later, just editing the `fig.yml` in place for now.
-In any case, `cd` to the directory you chose to work in, open up `fig.yml` in your editor of choice, and have a look.
+The `docker-compose.yml` file is completely standalone, so if you like, you can totally skip this step and figure it out later, just editing the `docker-compose.yml` in place for now.
+In any case, `cd` to the directory you chose to work in, open up `docker-compose.yml` in your editor of choice, and have a look.

-A `fig.yml` file consists of one or more named services along with the information necessary to start their containers.
+A `docker-compose.yml` file consists of one or more named services along with the information necessary to start their containers.
 Minimally, this is an image name and at least one exposed port to map.
 Note that port numbers are supplied as strings by convention because a bare "xx:yy" format for numbers can lead to some confusing interpretation in YAML.

-Our `fig.yml` contains three services:
+Our `docker-compose.yml` contains three services:

 1. A PostgreSQL database, from the
    [official Docker postgres repo](https://registry.hub.docker.com/_/postgres/).